 Ingredients for recipe: candy melts, oreo cookies, sprinkles.

-• White Candy Melts and Green Candy Melts.
-Find these on the baking aisle.
-I like Wilton candy melts.
+• White Candy Melts & Green Candy Melts.
+Available in the baking aisle.
+Wilton candy melts are recommended for smooth coating and vibrant color.

 • Sprinkles.
-Choose any type of festive sprinkles.
-White sprinkles look pretty with green candy coating.
-I like to use nonpareils.
+Choose any festive sprinkles you like.
+White sprinkles or nonpareils look especially nice on green candy coating.

 Scroll to the bottom of the post to find the complete ingredients list.